The Little Mermaid (2023 film): Visual effects

-Visual effects will be provided by Industrial Light & Magic, Wētā FX, Moving Picture Company and Framestore.
-DNEG will provide the stereo conversion.
+Visual effects were provided by Industrial Light & Magic, Wētā FX, Moving Picture Company and Framestore.
+DNEG also provided the stereo conversion.
 For the "Under the Sea" sequence, Marshall called it a "big, massive musical number" and said that creating the underwater environments involved "a lot of work in advance with John DeLuca and myself creating these musical sequences, to prep it in advance from storyboards to something called pre-visualization, which is almost like a little mini-animated film, so we know how it flowed and how it worked ...
 You are creating a world, you're creating creatures, but it's very important to me that it feels real – you have to believe, you have to care about them, you have to follow their journey."